 Phone: 614-459-3003, ext.
 831

-Areas of Clinical Focus: Abuse/Domestic Violence, Anger management, Anxiety, Career Counseling, Depression, Eating Disorders, First Responder Care, Grief, Mood Disorders, Parenting, Relationships, Spiritual Issues
+Areas of Clinical Focus: Trauma, Anger management, Anxiety, Career Counseling, Depression, Grief, Mood Disorders, Parenting, Relationships, Spiritual Issues

-Jennifer Pennington is a counselor trainee currently under the supervision of Chad Kays, LPCC-S. She is pursuing her master’s degree in clinical mental health counseling at the Townsend Institute Concordia University Irvine and is in her 3rd year.
+Jennifer Pennington is a counselor trainee currently under the supervision of Chad Kays, LPCC-S and has recently completed Level 1 Training in Gottman Methods Couples Therapy.
+She is pursuing her master’s degree in clinical mental health counseling at the Townsend Institute Concordia University Irvine and is in her 3rd year.
 She is a member of the American Counseling Association and the American Association of Christian Counselors.
 She earned her Bachelor of Science in Exercise Science at the University of Dayton and her Bachelor of Science in Nursing from Grand Canyon University.
 For five years, she worked as an EMT and for seven years, she worked as a home health and hospice RN.

 Professional Focus: